ShohamD1121/online-market-backend/README.md

 The Notification Service is responsible for sending email notifications to customers.
 It is used by the Order Service to send a confirmation email to the customer after an order has been successfully placed.

+### Authentication

+This application uses KeyCloak for authentication.
+KeyCloak is a powerful and flexible open-source identity and access management solution that allows you to secure your applications and services with minimum fuss.

+### Discovery Server

+This application uses Eureka for service discovery.
+Eureka is a REST-based service that is primarily used in the AWS cloud for locating services for the purpose of load balancing and failover of middle-tier servers.

+### API Gateway

+All the microservices in this application are connected to an API Gateway.
+The API Gateway acts as a single entry point for all the microservices, providing a unified interface for the frontend to interact with the backend.
+This makes it easier to manage and monitor the microservices, and enables you to add new microservices without modifying the frontend code.

 ## Getting Started
 To get started with the Online Market Backend, you will need to have the following installed: